How to Make Your Home More Eco-Friendly

 3. Use Your Kitchen Wisely

-When using an oven, heat can be lost if you open its door during cooking, even for just a short amount of time.
+When using an oven, heat can be lost if you open its door during cooking, even for a short time.
 Avoid using the oven during summer days when the AC is on.
 The heat from the kitchen can cause your AC to work harder and consume more energy to cool your home.

 Another thing to be aware of is the waste of coffee pods since these contribute to the billions of plastic capsules and sleek aluminium that go to landfills in the U.S. every year.
 Being mindful of these small things can go a long way in reducing your carbon footprint.